Biden touts economic 'comeback' in election-year pitch to skeptical voters

 Surveys by the University of Michigan show that consumer sentiment about the economy has improved in recent months, as inflation moderated and the stock market hit record highs.
 So far, though, that hasn't given a boost to the president's approval ratings.
 An average of polls from Real Clear Politics shows only about 4 in 10 people approve of Biden's handling of the economy.

-"The President proudly proclaims Bidenomics is working!
+"The president proudly proclaims Bidenomics is working!
 Bless his heart.
-We know better," said.
-Sen. Katie Britt, R-Ala., who gave the official Republican response to Biden's speech.
+We know better," said Alabama Sen. Katie Britt, who gave the official Republican response to Biden's speech.
 "Hardworking families are struggling to make ends meet today.
 And with soaring mortgage rates and sky-high childcare costs, they're also struggling to plan for tomorrow."

 Wages have been climbing faster than prices for most of the last year, but workers have not yet fully recovered from the spike in inflation two years ago.
 The average worker's real buying power is slightly lower now than it was when Biden took office, although inflation-adjusted wages are higher than they were before the pandemic.